grok/hamsplaining/README.md

-# hamsplaining
+# Hamsplaining

+The whole concept of this is rooted in satire.
+Primarily poking fun at the fact that I often over-explain things when I shouldn't.

-## Definition of hamsplaining
+## Definition of Hamsplain
+- *noun*
+- *gerund or present participle: hamsplaining*

+> The explanation of something by Sterling Hamilton, typically to anyone regardless of gender, in a manner regarded as condescending or patronizing. - Jill (probably)

-When Sterling Hamilton starts explaining things to you and gives you disappointed dad vibes.
+> When Sterling Hamilton starts explaining things to you and gives you disappointed dad vibes.  - Nitish

 ## Build Setup